kukuu/microservices-nodejs-docker-nginx/README.md

 Refactoring a Monolith into Microservices - https://www.nginx.com/blog/refactoring-a-monolith-into-microservices/
 ```
-1. Warm Up with a Simple and Fairly Decoupled Capability.
+1. Research and look for self-contained targets in the application that can be isolated and, warm up with a Simple and Fairly Decoupled Capability.
    i.e Authentication and then Profile

 2. Minimize Dependency Back to the Monolith. i.e Buying and promotion.